-Cities and Knights is an expansion for Settlers of Catan, released in 1998.
-It shifts the gameplay of Catan into a more of a city developing game with elements of fighting barbarians and a deeper element of interaction with other players.
+Cities and Knights is an expansion of Settlers of Catan, released in 1998.
+It shifts the gameplay of Catan into more of a city-development game with elements of fighting barbarians and a deeper element of interaction with other players.
 New game mechanics are introduced giving players more options when playing.
-Let’s see what is Cities and knights all about.
+Let’s see what is Cities and Knights all about.

 Having a city is pivotal in the expansion, therefore players start with one city and one village.
 Cities produce commodities (on top of resources).
-There are 3 commodities: cloth (from pasture), coin (from mountains) and paper (from forest).
+There are 3 commodities: cloth (from pasture), coin (from mountains), and paper (from the forest).
 Commodities can be traded just like resources.

-Using commodities, cities can be improved in 3 areas, each has 5 levels.
-Every higher level provides additional benefits like a higher chance to receive progress cards and special abilities.
+Using commodities, cities can be improved in 3 areas, with each having 5 levels.
+Every higher-level provides additional benefits like a higher chance to receive progress cards and special abilities.
 When a city reaches level 4 in any area, it becomes a metropolis, granting 2 more victory points.

-Another new improvement are city walls.
+Another new improvement is the city walls.
 Each city can have one, and each wall increases the maximum amount of resource cards in hand by 2, to a maximum of 13.

-Knights are now no longer just cards – they are tokens you buy (1 ore and 1 sheep) and place on an intersection on the board.
+Knights are now no longer just cards – they are tokens you buy (for 1 ore and 1 sheep) and place on an intersection on the board.
 They can be promoted up to two times, to make them even more powerful.

-When a knight is activated (costs 1 grain), it can perform actions like: moving, chasing away the robber or fighting other knights.
+When a knight is activated (costs 1 grain), it can perform actions such as moving, chasing away the robber, or fighting other knights.

 A third die, event die is introduced.
-It serves to determine whether barbarians make any progress towards the island.
+It serves to determine whether barbarians make any progress toward the island.

-Should barbarians win, player with the least knights loses a city – it becomes a village.
-After each barbarian attack all knights are deactivated and to restore their functionality one grain per each is needed (or a special progress card).
+Should barbarians win, the player with the fewer knights loses a city – it’s demoted to a village.
+After each barbarian attack, all knights are deactivated.
+To restore their functionality, one grain per each is needed (or a special progress card).

-Second purpose of the third die is to determine the distribution of progress cards.
-They work similar as development cards, but are significantly more powerful, specialized and oriented into doing harm to other players.
-Just like commodities and city improvements, progress cards come in three flavors: technology (cards like Inventor, Irrigation or Mining etc.), commerce (Merchants and Monopolies etc.) and politics (Spy, Deserter, Saboteur etc.).
+Just like commodities and city improvements, progress cards come in three flavors: technology (cards like Inventor, Irrigation or Mining, etc.), commerce (Merchants and Monopolies, etc.), and politics (Spy, Deserter, Saboteur, etc.).